PRL-PRG/evalr-experiment/README.md

 ### 2. Get the docker image

-For the ease of use we pack all the dependencies in a docker image.
+For ease of use, we pack all the dependencies in a docker image.
 We also use the very same image to run the experiment in a cluster to make sure each node has the same environment.

 There are two options to get the image: pull it from the docker hub or build it locally.